Vienna honors victims of terror attack 1 year later | DW | 02.11.2021

 "We see clear misconduct from the authorities," lawyer Lukas Bittighofer told dpa

-The center-left Social Democrat party (SPÖ) used the one-year anniversary to call for the resignation of Interior Minister Karl Nehammer condemning his treatment of the victims, local newspaper Der Standard reported.
+The center-left Social Democratic party used the one-year anniversary to call for the resignation of Interior Minister Karl Nehammer, condemning his treatment of the victims, local newspaper Der Standard reported.

 The opposition party claimed that the ruling conservatives had tried to escape responsibility and had yet to offer an apology for mistakes made before the attack.